Jotis86/Alzheimer-Project/README.md

 - [Download Power BI Dashboard](https://github.com/Jotis86/Alzheimer-Project/blob/main/Power_BI/Alzheimer_Dashboard.pbix)

+### Watch the Power BI Dashboard Video:

+For a demonstration of the Power BI dashboard, you can watch the video [here](https://drive.google.com/file/d/1kjlJ5bjxgS4iml74uasT7wd_T-jCdjax/view?usp=sharing).

 By using these dashboards, researchers and healthcare professionals can gain deeper insights into the data, uncover trends, and make data-driven decisions to improve the early detection and management of Alzheimer's disease.

 ## Machine Learning Models 🤖